 Seconds_Behind_Master field in the output of

-not suitable when using replication topologies more complex than
+using replication topologies more complex than the traditional

-the traditional master-slave setup, such as Group Replication.
+source-replica setup, such as Group Replication.
+The addition of

-provides a much finer degree of information about replication
+a much finer degree of information about replication delay.
+The

-delay.
-The recommended method to monitor replication delay in a
+recommended method to monitor replication delay in a topology

 Performance Schema tables.

-replication_connection_status: current status of the connection to the master, provides information on the last and current transaction the connection thread queued into the relay log.
+replication_connection_status: current status of the connection to the source, provides information on the last and current transaction the connection thread queued into the relay log.

-replication_applier_status_by_coordinator: current status of the coordinator thread that only displays information when using a multi-threaded slave, provides information on the last transaction buffered by the coordinator thread to a worker’s queue, as well as the transaction it is currently buffering.
+replication_applier_status_by_coordinator: current status of the coordinator thread that only displays information when using a multithreaded replica, provides information on the last transaction buffered by the coordinator thread to a worker’s queue, as well as the transaction it is currently buffering.

-replication_applier_status_by_worker: current status of the thread(s) applying transactions received from the master, provides information about the transactions applied by the applier thread, or by each worker when using a multi-threaded slave.
+replication_applier_status_by_worker: current status of the thread(s) applying transactions received from the source, provides information about the transactions applied by the replication SQL thread, or by each worker thread when using a multithreaded replica.

 Using these tables you can monitor information about the last transaction the corresponding thread processed and the transaction that thread is currently processing.
 This information comprises: